 ON THIS PAGE: You will read about the scientific research being done now to learn more about these types of cancer and how to treat them.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Radiation therapy approaches.
 Researchers are evaluating more effective ways of using radiation treatment.
 One promising approach, radiosensitization, involves giving drugs that make the cancer cells more sensitive to radiation therapy so they can be destroyed more easily.
 Another approach is called hyperfractionated radiation therapy, in which radiation therapy is given in several small doses per day.

-As discussed in the Treatment section, cetuximab (a monoclonal antibody directed at the epidermal growth factor receptor, or EGFR) is already approved for use with current radiation therapy approaches.
+As discussed in the Treatment Options section, cetuximab, a monoclonal antibody directed at the epidermal growth factor receptor, or EGFR, has already been approved for use with current radiation therapy approaches.
 A monoclonal antibody is a type of targeted therapy.
 It is directed against a specific protein in the cancer cells, in this case EGFR, and it does not affect cells that don’t have that protein.
 Other EGFR inhibitors under study are erlotinib (Tarceva), gefitinib (Iressa), lapatinib (Tykerb), and panitumumab (Vectibix), often in combination with other treatments.

 Chemoprevention.
 Researchers are evaluating the benefits of using chemotherapy as a way to prevent the development of a second cancer after treatment for laryngeal or hypopharyngeal cancer has finished.

 Photodynamic therapy.
-In photodynamic therapy, a substance that is photosensitive (sensitive to light) is injected into the blood.
-Cancer cells hold onto the substance longer than normal cells.
+In photodynamic therapy, a substance that is sensitive to light (photosensitive) is injected into the blood.
+Cancer cells hold onto the substance longer than healthy cells.
 Then, laser lights are directed at the area of the tumor, and the substance in the cells is activated to destroy the cancer cells.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current laryngeal and hypopharyngeal cancer treatments in order to improve patients’ comfort and quality of life.